wswld/wswld.github.io/_posts/2018-06-14-i-created-an-issue-in-flask-restful.md

-Two and a half years ago (Dec 4, 2015) I've [written]( http://wswld.net/2015/12/07/overriding-default-werkzeug-exceptions-in-flask/) about a minor issue in Flask-RESTful, that puzzled and amused me.
+Two and a half years ago (Dec 4, 2015) I've [written]( http://wswld.net/2015/12/07/overriding-default-werkzeug-exceptions-in-flask/) about a minor problem in Flask-RESTful, that puzzled and amused me.
 An issue [was created](https://github.com/flask-restful/flask-restful/issues/545) on the same day.
 I then went on with my life, hoping for someone to step in and fix this trivial design inconsistency.
 Several people including the repo maintainer enthusiastically expressed support for proposed changes but no code was ever commited.

-Fast forward almost a year (Oct 30, 2016), I noticed this issue while skimming my  Github activities and decided to open a PR.
-I wasn't using Flask at the moment, so I was doing it for the grater good.
+Fast forward almost a year (Oct 30, 2016), I noticed this issue while skimming through
+my  Github activities and decided to open a PR.
+I wasn't using Flask at the moment, so I was doing it for the greater good.
 Having commited some code and hoping for the maintainer to review it ASAP, I switched to other commitments.
 Needles to say there was no review in several days, weeks and even months.
 Feeling more and more irritated with the whole affair, I